How to Install an SSL Certificate in JBoss?

 keytool -import -alias your_alias_name -trustcacerts -file ssl_certificate.crt -keystore your_keystore_filename

-Note: While using the code, ensure that you input or enter the same Alias and Keystore names utilized while generating the CSR and Private Key.
+Note: While using the code, input or enter the same Alias and Keystore names utilized while generating the CSR and Private Key.
 Follow the steps mentioned in scenario 1 if you are using Tomcat, and if you are using Jetty, follow the steps mentioned in scenario 2.

 Scenario 1 (Tomcat):